Nvveen/dotfiles/README.md

 ### Common Issues

-**Update loops**: If you see infinite update loops, you may have local uncommitted changes.
-Either commit them or use `--no-update`.

 **Permission errors**: Ensure you have write access to your home directory and the ability to install packages (if doing full install).

 **Stow conflicts**: Existing dotfiles may conflict.
-The script will backup originals, but you may need to resolve conflicts manually.
+The script will remove conflicting files, so make sure to backup any important configurations manually if needed.

 ### Getting Help